-In October of 1964, Rev. John P. Lawler was appointed as Administrator of the Mission of Holy Cross prior to its formation as a parish.
+In October of 1964, Rev. Father John P. Lawler was appointed as Administrator of the Mission of Holy Cross prior to its formation as a parish.
 The parish territory was taken from St. Jude cathedral in St. Petersburg and Sacred Heart in Pinellas Park.
 At that time there were 238 families registered in the new parish.
 Ten acres of land, located at 54th Avenue and 79th Street, North, St. Petersburg were purchased for parish use.
-On February 15, 1965, the parish of Holy Cross in Northwest St. Petersburg was canonically erected by Archbishop Joseph Hurley of the Diocese of St. Augustine.
+On February 15, 1965, the parish of Holy Cross in Northwest St. Petersburg was canonically erected by Archbishop Joseph Hurley of the diocese of St. Augustine.
 The diocese of St. Petersburg was established on June 17, 1968, under Bishop Charles McLaughlin.
 The first mass was celebrated in the Dixie Hollins High School auditorium on March 7, 1965.
 The new parish grew quickly with the formation of organizations, the purchase of a school bus, and start of CCD classes for grades 2 through 12, which were held in classrooms at Dixie Hollins High School.
 The parish met for six years at Dixie Hollins High School.

 In January 1970, plans were approved for a new church.
 By coincidence on February 15, 1970, exactly five years after the establishment of the parish, Bishop Charles McLaughlin officiated at the groundbreaking ceremony.
-On April 3, 1971, Rev. Michael Madden, pastor, celebrated the first mass in the newly built church.
+On April 3, 1971, Rev. Father Michael Madden, pastor, celebrated the first mass in the newly built church.
 Bishop McLaughlin celebrated the dedication of the church on April 18, 1971.

-Father Frank Mouch became the third pastor of Holy Cross in March of 1973 and continued developing the church with a strong focus on religious education.
+Rev. Father Frank Mouch became the third pastor of Holy Cross in March of 1973 and continued developing the church with a strong focus on religious education.
 His leadership helped guide the parish through a turbulent time in the early 70’s.
-In March of 1974, Father Bernard Caverly became pastor and began construction of the parish office that autumn.
+In March of 1974, Rev. Father Bernard Caverly became pastor and began construction of the parish office that autumn.
 Like his predecessor, Father Caverly’s talents were recognized by the bishop, and he was needed elsewhere in the diocese.
-In June 1976 Father Caverly became the rector of the cathedral and Father Patrick Irwin became the fifth pastor of Holy Cross.
+In June 1976 Father Caverly became the rector of the cathedral and Rev. Father Patrick Irwin became the fifth pastor of Holy Cross.
 For the next ten years, Holy Cross continued to grow and became a spiritual, active and dynamic parish.
 In order to serve more fully the increasing number of parishioners (2,600 families in 1982), Bishop W. Thomas Larkin officiated at a groundbreaking for the new parish center on September 18, 1981, the feast day of the parish, the Exaltation of the Holy Cross.